corvettelover66/7d2dModXmlXpathGenerator/Publish_LOC/README.txt

 +Add side by side search trees for easier comparison.

 Version History
+1.7.1
+-Fixed when making external changes to a file and coming back into a direct edit window the popup would continue to popup even if no is clicked.
+-Changed when opening a "Direct Edit Window", if the file is already open the user is prompted to switch focus to the window, open a new window, or cancel the operation entirely.
+-Fixed bug that changed the window title for the "Direct Edit View" incorrectly, removing the mod name and leaving only the file name.
+-Changed the Mod selection boxes to be editable, making them easier to use with many mods loaded.
+Now you can start typing and existing mods will be auto-filled.
+	- With this change comes the ability to easily create a new mod.
+All you need to do is type any value into the box and you will be prompted with an appropriate message.
+	- With this change there are two new "Lock" buttons to the UI to toggle the typing ability of the combo boxes.
+These buttons are tied to properties so the last state when closing the app will be persisted.
+-Changed when opening a direct edit view the Main Text Box in the window gets focus.
+This is  nice for opening a direct edit window and being able to search(ctrl-f) without needed to click in to the window.
+-Fixed when adding a new mod to the output location manually and clicking reload.
+On selecting files and an error pops-up saying the xml is invalid.
+After using the tool to validate the xml you the error would disappear .
+This was an internal issue of the files not being loaded correctly when clicking Reload, that would happen when clicking validate.
+This is now fixed and clicking reload will also reload the internal map for the files that was causing the error.
+-Changed moved "Validate Mod Files" menu item to "Tools" menu.
+From "File" menu.
+-Fixed localization window issue when directly editing the CSV, on occasion some rows would be unintentionally combined.
+This is now fixed.
+-Changed Create/Edit ModInfo window is better about displaying issues.
+-Changed Create/Edit ModInfo on saving the New Mod Name Box is cleared.
+-Fix added missing tooltip to combine function in direct edit view.
+-Reorganized main app center view so the Mod Selection box is not hidden as easily when resizing the window.
+-Revisted code completion in direct edit view and made adding tags more user friendly.
+-Filter any numbers from the code completion as this uses unfiltered attribute maps of the XML.
+-Save All XML tooltip has been changed
+-Changed tooltip for the reload button
+-Auto Move Directory Prompt has been cleaned up -Changed Setting Header for the Auto Move Directory from "Game Mods Directory" to "Auto Move Directory" -Remove the mod and file name label from the direct edit view as the title contains the information.
+1.7
+- Fixed small typo in tooltip in the localization window.
+- Added a Reload Mods button to the main ui
+	- This is to easily refreshes the mod output folder.
+Mostly useful and necessary when deleting mods.
+- Added an Open Mods Folder button to the main UI to quickly open the application mods output folder in explorer.
+- Verified and changed unworking shortcuts.
+These are easily identified in app by holding alt.
 1.6.9
 - Added small fix to loading the output path to prevent crashing if directories are modified manually incorrectly.
 - Completely refactored and rebuit the create/edit mod window.
 Comes with a varety of changes.